Local number portability: Canada

 In Canada, wireline/competitive local exchange carriers must provide portability.
 As of March 14, 2007, wireless carriers must provide portability in most of Canada.

-Numbers are only portable within a LIR (local interconnection region), regions defined by the ILEC and approved by the Canadian Radio-television and Telecommunications Commission (CRTC), each of which cover a number of exchanges.
+Numbers are only portable within an LIR (local interconnection region), regions defined by the ILEC and approved by the Canadian Radio-television and Telecommunications Commission (CRTC), each of which covers a number of exchanges.
 Each LIR has a Point of Interconnection (POI) exchange through which calls are routed, and if a number is ported out to a different LIR then calls to that destination will be rejected by the POI switch.

 Not all exchanges support LNP, typically there needs to exist competition within an exchange before an ILEC will enable portability, and then only by request.
 Most small local independent telephone company exchanges are exempted from competition and local number portability requirements.
 Numbers in the rarely used non-geographic area code 600 are not portable.

 Dominican Republic

-In the Dominican Republic, number portability in both mobile and local telephony was launched September 30, 2009.
-In March, 2009, the Dominican Telecommunications Institute (INDOTEL) selected Informática El Corte Inglés to administer the number portability.
+In the Dominican Republic, number portability in both mobile and local telephony was launched on September 30, 2009.
+In March 2009, the Dominican Telecommunications Institute (INDOTEL) selected Informática El Corte Inglés to administer the number portability.